What does a Rheostat do: Functionality And Differences From The Potentiometer

 The sliding wiper connects and moves along the resistive material made up of a coil of wire, leading to varying resistance in the rheostat.

-A rheostat is also known as a wire-wound resistor because most models are wire bound.
+A rheostat is also known as a wire-wound resistor because most models are wire-bound.

-Typically, we make a resistor by winding a nichrome wire around a ceramic insulating core that insulates rheostat from excessive heat since it changes energy into heat energy.
+Typically, we make a resistor by winding a nichrome wire around a ceramic insulating core that insulates the rheostat from excessive heat since it changes energy into heat energy.

 a diagram of a rheostat